 Apart from these, the city also houses some impressive historic buildings such as the Caledonian Inn, the Moorakyne House and a monument built for the explorer Matthew Flinders.

-Robe Accommodation and caravan parks also offer a number of outdoor destinations within the town.
+Robe Accommodation and caravan parks also offer several outdoor destinations within the town.
 Popular scenic points are the Beacon Hill Lookout, as from where you can get some of the most magnificent views of the town and its coastline.